VBox Home TV Gateway: History

-VBox Communication was established in 2001 and received strategic investment from Optibase (now part of Vitec Group).
+VBox Communication was established in 2001 and received strategic investment from Optibase (now part of Vitec).

 On Jan 9, 2002 VBox Communications acquired from BroadLogic (now part of Broadcom) its Satellite Express and DTV product lines, adding DVB core functionality to VBox's IP.

 VBox TV Gateway technology was first used in its XLV Professional product line unveiled at the Satellite 2006 Show in Washington, D.C., targeting the hospitality, digital signage and enterprise markets.

 The VBox Home TV Gateway is based on VBox's 6th generation XLV Professional product line.
 It debuted at the Mobile World Congress ShowStoppers event in Barcelona, Spain on February 23, 2014 and was first reviewed by CNET UK.

 Overview

 VBox Home TV Gateway is a network TV tuner and digital video recorder providing both front and back ends, capable of recording and streaming multiple channels to multiple devices at the same time.
 Unlike standard set-top boxes it does not have an HDMI or other video or audio outputs that directly connect a television, instead its multiple DVB tuners receives the live TV RF signal from satellite, cable TV or terrestrial antenna and streams the decoded video over a local area network to any UPnP-enabled player such as a smart phone, tablet computer, smart TV, computer, or game console.